Emergency Fund

 • 5.

-The owner consents to allow Valley Animal Partners to use any pictures and descriptions of medical care for the purposes of promotion and fund raising.
+The owner consents to allow Valley Animal Partners to use any pictures and descriptions of medical care for the purposes of promotion and fundraising.

 The following will not be funded: